patricioarmesto/momentum/README.md

 ## Output Files

-The screener generates two types of output files:
+The screener generates several types of output files:

 1. `momentum_portfolio_[timestamp].csv`:
    - Contains the selected stocks and their momentum scores